Finnoy Travel - Reviews, Stories and Tips

 Weather

 Cruise visitors typically come to Tallinn from May to September.
-Spring and early summer are mild, while July and August are warmer with temperatures between 18°C and 25°C. Rain is possible, so bring a light jacket or umbrella.
+Spring and early summer are mild, while July and August are warmer, with temperatures ranging from 18°C to 25°C. Rain is possible, so bring a light jacket or umbrella.
 Winter visits are less common but possible on scheduled ferries.

 View from Toompea Hill